Velir/dbt-ga4/unit_tests/README.md

 You'll need to install pytest, pytest-dotenv and create a `.env` file with a `BIGQUERY_PROJECT` key containing the name of your BigQuery project.
 An 'oauth' connection method is assumed for local development.

 Installing pytest & pytest-dotenv can be done using the requirements.txt file.
-Navigate to the `integration_tests` folder and run
+Navigate to the `unit_tests` folder and run

 ```
 pip install -r requirements.txt